carpentries/instructor-training/episodes/23-introductions.md

 > ## Introductions for Everyone
 >
-> If you're teaching a typical Carpentries workshop, then you're
+> If you are teaching a typical Carpentries workshop, then you are
 > probably not teaching alone!
 After introducing yourself, make
 > sure that you give everyone involved in the workshop - instructors,
 > helpers, organizers - a chance to introduce themselves as well.
 >
-> If you're the workshop organizer, this can also be a good time
+> If you are the workshop organizer, this can also be a good time
 > to thank volunteers who are instructing or helping.
 {: .callout}